darklordshish/telBotGS/README.md

 ## telBotGS
 Simple telegram bot with some functionality.
-Add your dot token to file  'botToken' simple telegram bot
+Add your bot's token to file  'botToken' simple telegram bot
 - magic sphere
 - horoscope